It was a typically grey and dreary November day back in 2000 when I penned this short poem:

 "...on retreat there is time and space to attend to what is real in my own life - to celebrate the joys, to grieve the losses, shed tears, sit with the questions, feel my anger, attend to my loneliness - and allow God to be with me in those places."

 I looked out over my grey vista and pondered these words.
-I reflected on the year that had been and the year ahead and I gave myself space to feel the emotions that arose for me as, bringing them all to God.
+I reflected on the year that had been and the year ahead and I gave myself space to feel the emotions that arose for me as I did so, bringing them all to God.

 And then the snow stopped.
 The visibility extended 16 miles North once more, all the way to the City of London - The Shard punctuating the sky, which was still grey and snow-laden.
 But as I looked more closely, I started to see what visual artists seem to train their eyes to see - a diversity of shades in a scene that at first glance appeared monochrome.